 - Graduated Counseling Training: Practicum training begins early (second semester of the first year) and grows in complexity.
 Students receive individual and/or group supervision throughout their practicum training.

 - Research Training: We offer solid training in basic and applied research.
-The program operates on an elective-mentor system: that is, students may choose to work primarily with one faculty member throughout their graduate career, but they are also free to complete the M.A. thesis with one faculty member and the dissertation with another, while participating in research activities with other faculty.
+The program operates on an elective-mentor system.
+That is, students may choose to work primarily with one faculty member throughout their graduate career, but they are also free to complete the M.A. thesis with one faculty member and the dissertation with another, while participating in research activities with other faculty.
 The counseling faculty themselves represent a very broad range of interests.
-Moreover, students in the counseling program can choose to work with any departmental faculty regardless of program.
+Moreover, students in the counseling program can choose to work with any departmental faculty member regardless of program.
 Students are encouraged and receive travel funds to present research at conferences and to become involved in the publication process.

 - Atmosphere: Faculty and students are proud of the program’s collegial and supportive atmosphere.
-We seek to maintain high academic and professional standards, while being responsive to the goals, strengths, and needs of individual students.
+We seek to maintain high academic and professional standards, while being supportive of and responsive to the goals, strengths, and needs of individual students.
 In general, students report experiencing the program as being highly facilitative of their professional development.

 Counseling Psychology Faculty